pkharel/pkharel.github.io/_posts/2020-07-18-setting-up-a-calibre-server-on-the-raspberry-pi.markdown

 ---
 layout: post
-title:  "Setting up a Calibre server on the Raspberry Pi"
+title:  "Setting up a Calibre server"
 tags: calibre raspberrypi
 ---

-Documenting the steps I took to get a publically accessible calibre server up and running alongside an existing Nginx setup and HTTPS.
+Documenting the steps I took to get a Calibre server up and running on a Raspberry Pi.

+# Requirements
+A Raspberry Pi that's accessible from devices in the network and that's optionally [set up with a static IP and a custom domain]({% post_url 2020-06-06-set-up-rapsberry-pi-as-a-public-server-with-a-domain %}).

 # Setting up calibre
 Install [calibre].
-The newest version of calibre doesn't seem to be available in the repos.
-TODO should try building newer version from source
+The latest version of calibre doesn't seem to be available in the repos.

 ```
 sudo apt install calibre